Want to hear more from us?

 If savvy candidates can ‘game’ your process, isn't it time to reassess it before it falls apart?
 At best, the CV tells you where someone has worked but we know that doesn’t count for anything.
 At worst, it hides fraudulent applications.
 Oh, and now that ChatGPT can write a word-perfect cover letter in the style of your favourite author, that option is out too.

-You will soon be inundated with messages highlighting new solutions to screen applicants and avoid the impending CV crisis triggered by ChatGPT.
+You will soon be inundated with messages highlighting new solutions to screen applicants and avoid the impending CV crisis triggered by the newest ways to combine ChatGPT and recruiting.

 There are five criteria to consider before you jump in with a new piece of HR Tech: